-Virgin will operate the Hilton Curio Collection hotel while Mohegan Sun will operate the casino.
+Virgin will operate the Hilton Curio Collection hotel, while Mohegan Sun will operate the casino.
 A new company in Las Vegas, Betfred, will operate the sportsbook.
-Altogether the property will use three loyalty programs.
+The property will use three loyalty programs altogether.
 The hotel will use Virgin’s “The Know” and Hilton Rewards.
 The casino will use Mohegan Sun’s Momentum rewards program.

 Renderings of the lobby show that the iconic Center Bar will no longer exist.
 At least part of the casino floor will exist in this area of the property.
 It appears as though games will offer enough spacing for guests to move around more easily than previous incarnations of the property.
 The early renderings don’t offer much more information.

 Much of the property will have a new look, but a few venues will remain intact.
 For example, the first Las Vegas outlet for Nobu will remain.
 The renovated sushi restaurant will include new furnishings and a larger bar area.

 Virgin will also bring new brands and dining concepts to Las Vegas.
 Night + Market is a popular Thai eatery from Los Angeles making its Las Vegas debut at Virgin.
 Money, Baby! is a unique adult playground for sports fans.

 The new sports and entertainment venue will include dining, drinking, viewing, games and of course sports betting.
 Money, Baby! will include indoor and outdoor spaces for fun in the sun or inside in the air conditioning.

 Resorts World Las Vegas is the first venture in Sin City for international resort and casino operator Genting Group.
 The property across the street from Wynn Las Vegas has been in development off and on since first breaking ground as Echelon Place in 2007.